dr-houjian/MC-HDSet/README.md

 This is the code of the MC-HDSet matching algorithm proposed in

 Jian Hou, Marcello Pelillo, Huaqiang Yuan.
 Hypergraph matching via game-theoretic hypergraph clustering.
-Pattern Recognition, 2022.
+Pattern Recognition, vol. 125, 2022.

 Dependency